-The Women Veterans Initiative is sponsoring the 2017 Minnesota Women Veteran of the Year Award.
-In collaboration with the MN DVA, the 2017 award will be presented as part of the Salute to Women Veterans planned for Thursday, May 25, 2017 in Plymouth, MN.
+It is that time of year!
+The Women Veterans Initiative is sponsoring the 2018 Minnesota Women Veteran of the Year Award.
+In collaboration with the MN DVA, the 2018 award will be presented as part of the Salute to Women Veterans planned for Saturday, May 26, 2018 at the Ramada Inn, 2705 Annapolis Lane North, in Plymouth, MN.

 Elizabeth’s public service did not stop after the Marine Corps.
 The Minnesota State Legislature recognized Elizabeth’s incredible dedication to volunteer work in 2008.
 She has provided multiple decades of volunteer service to a myriad of civic organizations, including the Girl Scouts, Parent-Teacher Associations, League of Women Voters, Women’s Club of Minneapolis, 5th Police Precinct, and many others.
 Additionally, for 38 years, Elizabeth served as Vice-President and later a Board member with the Friends of the Minneapolis Public Library.
 In 1971 she persuaded the Minneapolis City Council to change a law that did not allow the sale of public property apart form real estate, which caused libraries to discard readable books She successfully advocated for a vote to make an exception to the law for books and then she organized the first public book sale where thousands of books sold in the first two hours.
 Her innovative advocacy had a profound impact, enabling public libraries to make books much more affordable to many people and creating a revenue stream that allowed libraries to purchase more books.